Welcome to our site and Sisterhood.

 (Photograph by James Clevett Littlehampton)

 Sisters and brothers, may the Lord give you peace.
 My name is Clare Bernadette Knowles and I am a member of the Franciscan Missionary Sisters of Littlehampton.
-I joined the FMSL nine years ago in September 1999.
-Last September I made my final profession of vows in this Congregation.
-I am currently based in our convent in Canterbury where I serve as a formator of three novice Sisters.
-I am also working on a PhD in Franciscan spirituality.
+I joined the FMSL in September 1999.
+In September 2008 I made my final profession of vows in this Congregation.
 My earliest memory of vocation was when I was about 10 years old.
 I attended a few day retreats with my family led by a Franciscan friar.
 I remember being impressed by his lifestyle and teaching.
 It made me want to be like him.
 In my teens, I also felt drawn to religious life.
 My parents wisely advised me to finish my education first, see more of life, then decide.